 While most crane operators work exclusively on building sites, there are other scenarios in which cranes are used, such as at marinas for loading and unloading boats and yachts, demolition sites, and positioning large structures such as mobile homes and static caravans.
 Each situation has a different set of risks and potential hazards, from the potential for getting tangled in overhead power lines, through to a support cable snapping and unexpectedly dropping the load from height.
 Soft ground can cause stability issues, while operating in built-up areas brings with it additional hazards such as financial penalties for blocking main roads, or damage to neighbouring property.

 While it’s never possible to protect against every eventuality, it is sensible to ensure your crane liability insurance covers as many potential problems as you can.
-When you’re planning your insurance cover, talk to an experienced provider who will understand the various challenges your business faces.
-Consider whether your insurance is for fixed site or mobile cranes, and how the latter can throw up additional problems that may not be covered by standard crane operator insurance packages.
+When you’re planning your crane insurance cover, talk to an experienced provider who will understand the various challenges your business faces.
+Consider whether your crane insurance is for fixed site or mobile machinery, and how the latter can throw up additional problems that may not be covered by standard crane operator insurance packages.

 Don’t forget about your operators

-While you will need to ensure that you have adequate insurance to protect you from claims for damage to property, personal injury claims can be just as problematic.
+While you will need to ensure that you have adequate crane insurance to protect you from claims for damage to property, personal injury claims can be just as problematic.
 While a toppled crane can cause considerable structural damage, it can also seriously injure the operator, or those working close by.
 As an employer, it is your legal responsibility to protect yourself and your employees by having adequate employer’s liability insurance, which can lessen the financial impact if you are faced with a personal injury claim from a crane operator.

 Theft and damage